MyAirVault/BruhMCP/documents/integration-guides/api-to-mcp-mapping-guide.md

 For each tool/resource that needs more than a simple GET, create a custom handler:

+**IMPORTANT: All handlers must include comprehensive logging for access and errors.**

 #### Simple GET Handler
 ```javascript
 customHandlers: {